Tinker Bell and the Lost Treasure

 Tinker Bell and the Lost Treasure is a 2009 American animated fantasy adventure film directed by Klay Hall and the second installment in the Disney Fairies franchise.
 Produced by Disneytoon Studios, it was animated by Prana Studios, and revolves around Tinker Bell, a fairy character created by J. M. Barrie in his 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, and featured in subsequent adaptations, especially in Disney's animated works.
+The film follows Tinker Bell (Mae Whitman) embarking on an adventure beyond Pixie Hollow as she searches for a magic mirror, with the help of her best friend Terence (Jesse McCartney).

-It was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment on October 27, 2009.
+The film was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment on October 27, 2009.

-The film was followed by more direct-to-video films: Tinker Bell and the Great Fairy Rescue, Secret of the Wings, The Pirate Fairy and Tinker Bell and the Legend of the NeverBeast.
+It was followed by four more sequels: Tinker Bell and the Great Fairy Rescue, Secret of the Wings, The Pirate Fairy and Tinker Bell and the Legend of the NeverBeast.

 Plot

-The nature-talent fairies are bringing Autumn to the mainland.
-Meanwhile, in Pixie Hollow, Tinker Bell is working on a new invention to help her friend Terence, but is summoned to meet Queen Clarion, Fairy Mary, and the Minister of Autumn.
-They show her a mystical moonstone and explain that every eight years, during the Autumn revelry, a blue harvest moon appears.
-Its light passes through the moonstone and creates blue-colored pixie dust, which rejuvenates the pixie dust tree.
-Tink is assigned to create a ceremonial scepter to hold the moonstone.
+As the nature fairies prepare to bring Autumn to the mainland, Tinker Bell works on a new invention to help her friend Terence.
+She is summoned by Queen Clarion, Fairy Mary, and the Minister of Autumn, who reveal the existence of a mystical moonstone.
+Every eight years, during the Autumn Revelry, the light of the blue harvest moon passes through the moonstone to create blue pixie dust, which restores the Pixie Dust Tree.
+Tinker Bell is chosen to create the ceremonial scepter that will hold the moonstone during the ritual.

-Tinker Bell asks Terence to be her assistant, but as work on the scepter progresses, she becomes progressively annoyed at his overeager efforts.
-When asked to go find something sharp, Terence brings a compass to her workshop, irritating Tink, not bothering to look inside to see the sharp arrow.
-She bumps the compass, causing it to roll over and crush her newly completed scepter.
-Tink blames and lashes out loudly at Terence in anger and, after he leaves, her furious antics result in the compass accidentally smashing the moonstone.
+As Tinker Bell works on the scepter, she asks Terence to assist her.
+However, she becomes increasingly frustrated by what she sees as his clumsy attempts to help.
+When she asks him to find something sharp, Terence brings her a compass, unaware that the sharp object she needs is the compass needle inside.
+Tinker Bell accidentally knocks the compass onto the completed scepter, crushing it.
+Furious, she lashes out on Terence and sends him away.
+While venting her frustration alone, she inadvertently causes the compass to strike and shatter the moonstone.

-At the theater, Tinker Bell learns about a magic mirror, which, according to legend, granted two of three wishes before becoming lost.
-After falling out with Terence over his refusal to give her extra pixie dust, Tink sets out in a balloon, intending to use the mirror’s third and last wish to repair the moonstone.
+Distraught, Tinker Bell attends a theatrical performance where she learns the legend of a magical mirror that granted two of its three wishes before becoming lost.
+After another argument with Terence, who refuses to give her additional pixie dust, she secretly leaves Pixie Hollow in a balloon to find the mirror and use its final wish to restore the moonstone before the Autumn Revelry.

-While trying to evade a hungry bat, a green firefly named Blaze crash-lands into Tinker Bell's balloon, and a reluctant Tink allows him to accompany her.
-As they journey on, Tink thinks she has stumbled upon the stone arch that is said to lead the way to the mirror.
-She leaves the balloon to get a closer look and leaves Blaze to watch it.
-However, the balloon’s anchoring gives way, and it flies off.
-Tink and Blaze attempt to chase it, but the harsh winds knock them down.